skuzzle/snapshot-tests/README.md

 Please check out the GitHub release page to find Maven & Gradle coordinates for the latest release [1.8.0-SNAPSHOT](https://github.com/skuzzle/snapshot-tests/releases/tag/v1.8.0-SNAPSHOT)

+### Reference Documentation
+Starting with release `1.8.0` you can find the NEW reference documentation for the latest release [here](https://skuzzle.github.io/snapshot-tests/docs/latest)
+Or you can refer to the documentation of a specific release at [1.8.0-SNAPSHOT](https://skuzzle.github.io/snapshot-tests/docs/1.8.0-SNAPSHOT)

+Over the course of the next releases most of the contents of this README will be transitioned into the new reference documentation.

 ## Quick start
 _(assumes using `maven`, `JUnit5` and `snapshot-tests-jackson` artifact)_